Improbable-AI/eipo/README.md

 6. Before running anything, make sure you create an empty directory titled "results" in the base directory.

-7. Run the launch file from the command line, substituting in your preferences for the correct arguments (see rlpyt/utils/launching/arguments.py for a complete list).
+7. Run experiment via the following command
 ```
-python3 launch.py -env breakout -alg ppo -curiosity_alg icm -lstm
+python experiments/diff_adapt_minmax/run.py --mode local --gpus 0
 ```

-8. This will launch your experiment in a tmux session titled "experiment".
-This session will have 3 windows - a window where your code is running, an htop monitoring process, and a window that serves tensorboard to port 12345 (or the port specified in global.json).

-9. Results folders will be automatically generated in the results directory created in the directory created in step 6.

-10. Example runs can be found in the models directory.
-Model weights and exact hyperparameters can be found there for tested environments.

 ## Notes

-For more information on the original rlpyt codebase, please see this [white paper on Arxiv](https://arxiv.org/abs/1909.01500).
-If you use this repository in your work or otherwise wish to cite it, please reference the rlpyt white paper.
+Our codebase is based on [curiosity_baselines](https://github.com/echen9898/curiosity_baselines) and [rlpyt](https://github.com/astooke/rlpyt) For more information on the original rlpyt codebase, please see this [white paper on Arxiv](https://arxiv.org/abs/1909.01500).

 ### Code Organization